cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 ### Adjusting Other Percentage Estimators

-The household ILI and CLI estimates are complex to weight, as shown in the previous subsection because they use an estimator based on the survey respondent *and their household.* All other estimates reported in the API are based on percentages of respondents, such as the percentage who report knowing someone in their community who is sick.
+The household ILI and CLI estimates described in the previous subsection are complex to weight because they use an estimator based on the survey respondent *and their household.* All other estimates reported in the API are based on percentages of respondents, such as the percentage who report knowing someone in their community who is sick.
 This subsection will describes how survey weights are used to construct weighted estimates for these indicators, using community CLI as an example.